Causal Representation Learning from Network Data: Results

-Compared to CMVAE-multihot, \name shows a marked improvement on all metrics.
+Compared with CMVAE-multihot, GraCE-VAE improves $R^2$ in most settings and achieves comparable or competitive performance on RMSE and MMD, while using a more compact graph-aware parameterization.
 This underscores the effectiveness of explicitly leveraging the topology of network data rather than relying solely on multihot-encoded features.
-VGAE, an ablation of \name, often achieves comparable RMSE but worse R\textsuperscript{2} and MMD.
+VGAE, an ablation of \name, achieves comparable RMSE but worse R\textsuperscript{2} and MMD.

-Overall, it is worth noting that models that consider structured context (\name, CMVAE-multihot, VGAE) outperform those that do not (CMVAE) in most metrics. \name's strong performance against all baselines (particularly in R\textsuperscript{2}) demonstrates the advantage of combining structured context via GNNs and causal modeling.
+It is worth noting that models that consider structured context (i.e.,~\name, CMVAE-multihot, VGAE) outperform those that do not (i.e.,~CMVAE) in most metrics. \name's strong performance against all baseline models (particularly in R\textsuperscript{2}) demonstrates the advantage of combining structured context via a GNN architecture and causal modeling.